Autumn 1968 – Ninth Grade

-At the end of my freshman year of college, I asked my parents if I could remain on campus for the summer because I was enjoying attending the Bible church so much.
-They said I could remain if I could figure out a way to support myself to pay for rent and food.
+At the end of my freshman year of college, I asked my parents if I could remain on campus for the summer so I could continue to attend the Bible church.
+They agreed if I could support myself to pay for rent and food.
 I went to my boss at the main library and asked if I could work full time during the summer, and she said “Yes!”
-I found a room at a rooming house a few blocks from campus for $50 per month where I shared a bathroom and kitchen with six other women.
+I rented a room a few blocks from campus for $50 per month with a shared bathroom and kitchen.
 I rode my bicycle about one mile to the grocery store and loaded my food into my backpack to bring it home.

-My job at the library was to type 3″ X 5″ cards of the title, author, and subject of new books and then file them in the huge card catalog alphabetically.
-It was the most boring job I ever had and the hours dragged.
-To make it more interesting, whenever I came across the name of a country in a title, I would start praying for the people of that country to receive Christ as their Savior and for the Christians there to be encouraged.
-The fellowship with the other believers that summer who also remained on campus was very uplifting and encouraging.
-I taught a Bible class weekly to Dee who was a new believer.
-The last week of the summer, Dee and I held a 5 day Bible club for the inner city children.
+My job at the library was to type 3″ X 5″ cards with the title, author, and subject of new books and then file them in the huge card catalog alphabetically.
+The hours dragged as I pecked away and filed.
+To make it more interesting, whenever I read the name of a country in a title, I prayed for the people living there to receive Christ as their Savior and for the Christians to be encouraged.

-I kept a budget book and recorded that I earned $856.34 that summer, spent $547.34 and was able to save $309.
+I recorded in my budget book my earnings of $ 856.34, expenditures of $547.34, and savings of $309.
 I was thrilled to be able to support myself for the first time in my life with a little left over.
-Truly God always provides!
+Truly God always provides.

 “But my God shall supply all your need according to His riches in glory by Christ Jesus.”
 Philippians 4:19 (KJV)

-My typing skills have continued to be beneficial throughout my nursing career.
+I used my typing skills throughout my nursing career.
 From the manual typewriter, I progressed to an electric one.
-It was so much easier to strike the keys and no longer have to throw the carriage.
-Then I bought a word processor which allowed me to see four words at a time on a minuscule screen just before they were typed.
+Then I bought a word processor which allowed me to see four words at a time on a minuscule screen a few seconds before they printed on the page.

 When I entered graduate school in 1994, I bought my first computer and took a course on how to use Word in an adult education class.
-I started asking people at church who are computer experts to explain things to me.
-I thank the Lord for their kindness and patience with me.
+I started asking my kind patient friends at church who were computer experts to explain things to me.
 I was able to type all my own papers in graduate school, including my thesis, rather than hire a typist as most grad students did.

 In my government nursing job, I was required to type all my progress notes into the patient’s electronic medical record.
-I pity my colleagues who have to use the hunt and peck one finger method to type.
-They work many hours of unpaid overtime to complete their notes.
+I pitied my colleagues who had to use the hunt and peck one finger method.
+They worked many hours of unpaid overtime to complete their notes.
 My two typing courses in high school were priceless.
 I would advise any young person to learn to type as fast as possible.